1 November 1944 reconnaissance sortie over Japan: Photo reconnaissance sortie

 The first two 3d PRS F-13s arrived at Saipan on 30 October after a 33-hour flight from Mather Field in California via Oahu and Kwajalein.
-While the commander of the XXI Bomber Command, Brigadier General Haywood S. Hansell, encouraged the exhausted airmen to rest, they insisted on conducting a flight over Japan as soon as possible.
+The commander of the XXI Bomber Command, Brigadier General Haywood S. Hansell, encouraged the exhausted airmen to rest.
+However, they insisted on making a flight over Japan as soon as possible.

-At 5.55 am on 1 November an F-13 whose crew was led by Captain Ralph D. Steakley took off from Saipan bound for Japan.
+At 5:55 am on 1 November an F-13 whose crew was led by Captain Ralph D. Steakley took off from Saipan bound for Japan.
 Weather conditions over Tokyo were perfect for photo reconnaissance, with the skies free of clouds.
 Flying at 32000 ft, Steakley's aircraft repeatedly passed over a complex of aircraft and engine plants to the west of Tokyo, before moving on to photograph a similar facility near the city of Nagoya.
 Overall, the American airmen took 7,000 photos during the mission.
 While most of the photos of Tokyo were of industrial areas, the aircraft also photographed the densely populated urban areas of the city which were firebombed later in the war.
 Steakley was surprised to encounter strong winds, and reported that his ground speed over Tokyo was sometimes only about 70 mph.
 The jet stream over this region was not known to the USAAF at the time, and greatly complicated XXI Bomber Command's later air raids.

 The Imperial Japanese Army Air Service's 47th Sentai provided fighter cover for Tokyo on 1 November.
-The unit's Nakajima Ki-44 fighters began to take off from Narimasu airfield to intercept the F-13 at 1 pm.
+The unit's Nakajima Ki-44 fighters began to take off from Narimasu airfield to intercept the F-13 at 1:00 pm.
 These aircraft were not designed to be used at high altitudes, and the Japanese airmen were unable to get closer than about 1000 m from Steakley's aircraft.
 Two formations of fighters fired machine guns at the F-13, but did not hit it.
 Several batteries of Japanese anti-aircraft guns also unsuccessfully fired on the American aircraft.
 The F-13 was the first American aircraft to fly over Tokyo since the Doolittle Raid in April 1942, and was seen by many Japanese civilians.
 Its presence over the city and the failure of the military to shoot it down increased the concerns many had over the course of the war.